MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-step-05-format-report-reporting-services.md

 ---
 title: "Tutorial: Format a report (Reporting Services)"
-description: Learn how to format the date and currency fields and the column headers after you add a data region and some fields to the Sales Orders report.
+description: Learn how to format a report in SQL Server Data Tools.
+You can format text styles, date fields, currency fields, and the column widths after you add a data region.
 author: maggiesMSFT
 ms.author: maggies
-ms.date: 06/06/2024
+ms.date: 06/13/2024
 ms.service: reporting-services
 ms.subservice: reporting-services
 ms.topic: tutorial
 ms.custom: updatefrequency5
-#customer intent: As a SQL Server user, I want to format date and currency fields and adjust text styles and column widths in SQL Server Data Tools (SSDT) so that my report is more easily readable.
+#customer intent: As a SQL Server user, I want to format fields, adjust text styles, and modify column widths in SQL Server Data Tools (SSDT) so that my report is easily readable.

 ---
 # Tutorial: Format a report (Reporting Services)